 - The intended purpose of the test indicated by the manufacturer on the basis of the information the test provides, and

-- The actual accuracy of the test in question, its performance and effectiveness.
+- The actual accuracy of the test in question, its performance, and effectiveness.

 The document provides an overview of the currently applicable EU medical device legislation and describes in detail existing types of tests that could be used in the context of the COVID-19 outbreak.
 It also contains certain recommendations on regulatory measures the Member States should take into consideration when developing the national approach to the in vitro diagnostic medical devices of this kind.

-According to the general rule, all COVID-19 tests are in vitro diagnostic medical devices that should be regulated under the Directive 98/79/EC.
-Thus, the manufacturer intended to make its testing devices available on the EU market should demonstrate compliance with the requirements set forth by the aforementioned Directive.
+According to the general rule, all COVID-19 tests are in vitro diagnostic medical devices that should be regulated under Directive 98/79/EC.
+Thus, the manufacturer intended to make it’s testing devices available on the EU market should demonstrate compliance with the requirements set forth by the aforementioned Directive.
 First of all, it is necessary to provide a technical file confirming the compliance with the safety and performance requirements.
-Depending on the intended purpose indicated by the manufacturer, test could be designed to be used:
+Depending on the intended purpose indicated by the manufacturer, the test could be designed to be used:

 - Only by healthcare professionals – in this case, it would be sufficient to provide a declaration of conformity and to affix a CE mark indicating compliance with the applicable requirements.

 - By patients (users) for self-testing – in this case, an additional verification should be performed by a notified body (an entity properly designated by the national regulating authority to perform compliance assessments of medical devices within the scope of designation).